DIALECTICAL BEHAVIOURAL THERAPY WILMSLOW

 DBT was originally developed for individuals with a diagnosis of Borderline Personality Disorder (BPD).
-A full DBT programme incorporates three components: a weekly skills group meeting, individual therapy and 24 hour telephone coaching.
-DBT and DBT informed approaches have developed and are now recognised treatment for individuals with emotional regulation difficulties - including BPD, long term impulse control problems, binge eating Difficulties and complex trauma.
+A full DBT programme incorporates three components: a weekly skills group meeting, individual therapy and 24-hour telephone coaching.
+DBT and DBT-informed approaches have developed and are now recognised treatments for individuals with emotional regulation difficulties - including BPD, long-term impulse control problems, binge eating Difficulties and complex trauma.

 Geraldine Claire has worked within a full DBT programme and she currently offers DBT skills training within an individual therapy framework.